almin/almin-devtools/README.md

 ## Usage

-Write connection code in your application.
+Connect from your application to redux-devtools.

 ```js
 import { Context, Dispatcher, StoreGroup } from "almin";